 Suggested Read: 10 Places To Visit In Ooty That Are Fun & Incredibly Spectacular

-It wasn’t there in our Ooty travel itinerary because not many people know about it, but it was the most fascinating experience on our tour other than the Ooty train ride.
+It wasn’t there in our Ooty travel itinerary (or even in any Ooty tour guide for that matter) because not many people know about it.
+But it was the most fascinating experience on our tour other than the Ooty train ride.
 I felt it had been set up specially to let me tread into a picturesque tea plantation and click millions of Instagram-worthy pictures!
 After hours of driving by and simply looking at those pretty tea estates with a yearning to visit one, I finally got a chance to actually roam into one, pluck a tea leaf or two, and inhale the delicious aroma!